VipeCloud/vipecloud_api/README.md

   "details" : "Created trial via website", "contact_tags" : ["BusinessTrial","Annual"], //VipeCloud will create a contact if it doesn't exist.
-Values must be array "source" : "Website signup", //free form "company_tags" : ["BusinessTrial","Annual"] //VipeCloud will create a company if it doesn't exist.
-Values must be array }
+Values must be array "source" : "Website signup", //free form
+}
 ```